West Palm Beach Firefighters’ Pension Fund v. Spectrum Brands Holdings, Inc., et al.

 |Class Period:||06/14/2016 - 11/16/2018|

-The Complaint alleges that during the Class Period, Defendants falsely stated that Spectrum was successfully executing on two major capital projects consolidating the operations of its critical Global Auto Care (“GAC”) and Home & Hardware Improvement (“HHI”) divisions.
-The Complaint alleges that Defendants repeatedly told the market that the GAC and HHI consolidations were progressing effectively and on schedule, and any issues were merely temporary, transitory, and being quickly corrected.
-In truth, Defendants knew that the GAC and HHI consolidations were suffering from fundamental execution problems that were far more serious than disclosed to investors.
+Spectrum is a consumer-brands company that provides a wide variety of consumer products through its retail partners, including Walmart, Home Depot, and Lowe’s.
+During the Class Period, Defendants falsely stated that Spectrum was successfully executing two major supply-chain consolidation projects in its critical Global Auto Care (“GAC”) and Home & Hardware Improvement (“HHI”) divisions.
+From their inception, both consolidations suffered severe logistical, operational, and technical problems such as poor inventory management, product quality control, and employee training and retention policies.
+These problems materially damaged Spectrum’s supply-chain and distribution networks, production lines, and consequently, its customer relationships.
+While the consolidation projects were experiencing these problems, Defendants repeatedly told the market that the GAC and HHI consolidations were progressing effectively and on schedule, and any problems were merely temporary, transitory, and being quickly corrected.
+In truth, Defendants knew that the GAC and HHI consolidations were suffering from fundamental logistical, operational, and technical problems that were far more serious than those disclosed to investors.

 Other Cases of Interest

 - Cardinal Health, Inc.

 Southern District of Ohio Avi Josefson, Michael D. Blatchley, Scott R. Foglietta

 Western District of Wisconsin Avi Josefson, Katherine M. Sinderson, Jai K. Chandrasekhar, Matthew Traylor